fabP258/FastMatMul/blog/matmul.md

 ```C
 float matrix[5][8];
 ```

-Pro:
-* Indexing straight forward: matrix[rowIdx][colIdx]
-* No memory management needed

-Despite being very simple this approach has several limitations
-* Matrix shape needs to be known at compile time
-* Matrix is allocated on the stack.
-Since the stack size is limited this can be a constraint in the representable matrix sizes.
-* No way to handle multiple data types in downstream computations
+This is easily implemented and also comes with strightforward element access via the bracket operator.
+Additionally there is no need for dynamic memory management.
+But this is also a major drawback.
+Since the size of the stack is constraint we might run out of memory when allocating a very large matrix.
+Furthermore, the dimensions of the matrix need to be known at compile time which might not be possible in some use-cases.

+### Dynamic memory allocation
-In order to avoid these drawbacks we consider a more complicated definition of a matrix.
+In order to avoid these drawbacks we consider a more advanced definition of a matrix.
 Therefore a struct is defined which will contain important meta data and most importantly a pointer to the first element of the matrix.

 ```C
 typedef struct {